 Whale Watching

-The seas around Iceland are home to humpback whales, dolphins and minke whales all year round, and within this area is a large seabird population including the icon puffin (between May and August).
+The seas around Iceland are home to humpback whales, dolphins and minke whales all year round, and within this area is a large seabird population including the iconic puffin (between May and August).
 Tours are educational, interactive and comfortable with focus on respecting the animals and their environment.

 Other tours are available.
 To discuss options with a member of out knowledgeable team or to book, please contact us on 0131 243 8098